dorissuzukiesmerio/Analysis_loans_deliquency/HOPEAnalysis_Delinquency_Rates.md

 Probit: On average, a one-unit increase in age decreases the probability of higher delinquency by 0.06 percentage points.

-- Male: seems to be positively correlated with delinquency rate (might indicate that ) - though very weak magnitude
+- Male: seems to be positively correlated with delinquency rate (might indicate that )

 - Married:  lower delinquency rate than DeFacto; no significant effect for Divorced, Separated, Single,